 Simone Veil – Une Vie (2009)

-Simone Veil led an extraordinary life and is undoubtedly one of the most admired figures in France.
-She survived deportation to Auschwitz as a teenager during World War II and subsequently became France’s health minister, championing the 1975 French law that legalized abortion.
+Simone Veil led an extraordinary life.
+She survived Auschwitz and subsequently became France’s health minister, championing the 1975 French law that legalized abortion.
 (Note that Gisèle Halimi, featured above, also contributed to passing the law.)
 Veil also drafted legislation that expanded the rights of prison inmates, people with disabilities, and disadvantaged children.
-She served as the first woman president of the President of the European Parliament 1979 to 1982.
-Upon Veil’s death, Emmanuel Macron released the following statement: “Her uncompromising humanism, wrought by the horror of the camps, made her the constant ally of the weakest, and the resolute enemy of any political compromise with the extreme right.”
+She served as the first woman president of the European Parliament from 1979 to 1982.
+When Veil died, Emmanuel Macron released the following statement: “Her uncompromising humanism, wrought by the horror of the camps, made her the constant ally of the weakest, and the resolute enemy of any political compromise with the extreme right.”

 - Buy Veil’s breathtaking memoir Une Vie here and the English translation here.